 Former Fargo police officer won't be charged for actions during May 30 riots

-FARGO, N.D.
-(Valley News Live) - A former Fargo police officer won’t be charged after an internal investigation stated he may have been carrying a beer and shouting profanities about the police during the May 30 riots.
+A former Fargo police officer won’t be charged after an internal investigation stated he may have been carrying a beer and shouting profanities about the police during the May 30 riots.

-Former Deputy Chief Todd Osmundson resigned earlier this month after he was suspended for a week.
+Former Deputy Chief Todd Osmundson resigned

-According to an internal report, Osmundson went undercover on May 30 without receiving permission from anyone at the Fargo Police Department violating the agency's rules.
+, Osmundson went undercover on May 30 without receiving permission from anyone at the Fargo Police Department violating the agency's rules.

 Osmundson admitted in the report to carrying a beer can and shouting f*** the police in downtown Fargo as numerous businesses were vandalized and looted.
 More than a dozen people have been arrested in connection to that.